snello-cms/snello-admin/README.md

 - **TinyMCE rich-text editor** — full WYSIWYG editing for long-text fields
 - **Google Maps components** — point and path pickers for geo-enabled metadata
 - **Chat widget** — built-in Snello chat widget panel

+## Massive Modifications

+The **Massive Modifications** area is designed for fast bulk updates on existing data records.

+### Workflow

+1. Open `/massive/metadata` and choose the metadata table to work on.
+2. Continue to `/massive/attributes/:name` and select the fields you want to edit.
+3. Open `/massive/edit/:name` to edit values directly in a paginated table.

+### What You Can Do

+- **Inline editing by field type** — selected fields are rendered with the same dynamic field system used across the app.
+- **Save per row** — each row has a dedicated save action.
+- **Save all modified rows** — persist all pending edits in one action with progress feedback.
+- **Save and exit** — save pending changes and return to the admin home.
+- **Unsaved change awareness** — the UI tracks modified rows and warns before leaving with pending edits.

+### Notes

+- The feature uses the same field-definition resolver logic as form generation routes.
+- Selected attributes are preserved between steps via router state and session storage fallback.

 ## Field Definition Types